Patricia Quinn: Personal life

-Quinn has a son, Quinn Hawkins, from her first marriage, to Don Hawkins.
-Her nephews, Jonny Quinn and Bradley Quinn, are members of the alternative rock band Snow Patrol.
+Quinn has a son from her first marriage to Don Hawkins.
+Her nephews are Jonny Quinn and Bradley Quinn.

 In January 1995, Quinn married the actor Sir Robert Stephens, who died in November that year.
 Quinn thus became the stepmother of Toby Stephens and Chris Larkin, Stephens' two actor sons from his previous marriage to Maggie Smith.
-Quinn had previously appeared alongside Sir Robert in the BBC TV adaptation of The Box of Delights (1984) in the role of Sylvia Daisy Pouncer, and had played his on-screen wife in the serial Fortunes of War (1987).
+Quinn had previously appeared alongside Robert Stephens in the BBC TV adaptation of The Box of Delights (1984) in the role of Sylvia Daisy Pouncer and had played his on-screen wife in the serial Fortunes of War (1987).
 The elder Stephens had been knighted prior to his death, giving Quinn the title of Lady Stephens.